neokarasu/CryptoCurrency/README.md

 - A tab to keep track of your Bitfinex portfolio
 - A tab to keep track of your Binance portfolio
 - A tab to keep track of potential coins with simulated profit
+- A summary tab listing profits per paper wallet/exchange only
 - Easy to add interesting coins if necessary

 Coins added for paper wallet, using public keys: